 Here's a video from one of our Canadian groups filmed by our good friend and film maker Elia Saikaly showing a little of what they did during their Kenya school adventure:

 We use a lot of sport and games to help kids, but we also have the technology to reach out to young people at home too.
 This video shows how a Canadian/Kenya football game became a phenomenon that was shared with thousands of school kids over the net:

 The climb of Mount Kenya is a lot of fun but a big challenge too, we have excellent staff and we provide training for this part of the trip:

 Our itinerary is quite flexible but it always includes something that benefits Moving Mountains and some sort of challenge and a safari adventure in our overland trucks.
-We work in Kenya and Tanzania and the programme is either three or four weeks long.
 We really work with schools and groups to design something that works for them, and also responds to the local needs.
-Here is a typical four week programme:
+Here is a typical three week programme:

 Every day is really quite different, and you will soon learn to operate to a different rhythm of Africa.
 There are long days and very active ones, either managing the camps or the projects, climbing a mountain or travelling through national parks to see animals.
 It is important to rest properly and stay hydrated!
 Meals are prepared every day, but everyone helps out, and there is always shopping to do, and always lots of time spent with the locals.
 The children especially are very keen and eager, they have waiting for their summer camp all year!
 There will be visits to all sorts of places, activities to organise and so much to do that sometimes the days don't seem long enough.